bobbingwide/oik-read-more/README.md

 Tested up to WordPress 3.9

 ## Changelog
+# 0.2.5
+* Changed: Support PHP 8.1 and PHP 8.2 #5
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.2.4
 * Changed: Correct a comment
 * Tested: With WordPress 6.0.1 and WordPress Multi Site